-This MA module ‘State, Capitalism and Market’ uses a range of theoretical resources to think analytically and critically about capitalism and its recurrent crises.
+This MA module ‘Capitalism, State and Market’ uses a range of theoretical resources to think analytically and critically about capitalism and its recurrent crises.
 You'll look at the recent financial crisis and the role it has played in the reconfiguration of structural relations between the market and the state.
 Drawing on Michel Foucault's lectures on biopolitics, the module will consider the different types of governmentality that underpin these changing relations: from classical liberal forms to new ‘neo-’ liberal ones.

 The module will centre on this question of neoliberalism and will play close historical attention to political-economic discourses which argue for the sovereignty of markets and economics over all things 'social'.
 Social sciences, and Sociology in particular, has tended to dismiss neoliberal ideas without seriously engaging with them.
 This is not something that will be done on this module, which instead will pursue a critical reading of the neoliberal canon while at the same time exploring some of the unexpected sociological influences upon the neoliberal project.